dylangygax/poker/README.md

 # Penguin Poker

-### Motivations and Process
+## Motivations and Process

 I built this because I wanted a challenge.
+This game formed my first project for the General Assembly Software Engineering immersive.
+It was completed in a week and when I made it I only had two weeks of experience with javascript.
 We built a simple war (high card) game in class, so I felt fairly confident that I could build another card game.
 At the same time I wanted one which would push me to build some fairly complex functions, loops, and objects, to practice everything I had learned so far.
 While this game is heavier on Javascript, I felt it would be a good challenge for my CSS skills, a language I am little less confortable with than Javascript.

 To me, the core of this project was writing functions to take five cards and accurately describe them as a Poker hand, such as Three of a Kind, Straight, Full House etc. On a project such as this I generally dive in at the point of greatest complexity, so that was the first problem I chose to tackle.
 Before anything else though, I had to decide the basic data structures to be used.
 I settled on objects for the cards, each with attributes of suit, rank, and a name which would later be used to tie to an image file.
 These 52 cards were stored in a Deck array which, once shuffled, could supply to instances of a Hand class.
 The Hand class includes several different arrays which variously organized the cards for different purposes; many booleans, such as isFlush and isTwoPair, which are used to store information about the hand; and several functions to determine how these arrays are filled and which boolean(s) evaluate to true.